RoutingK-it/docs-website/rk-client/installation/from-source.md

 # Installation from source

-**The do it yourself methode where you compile the source code from scratch.**
+**The do it yourself method where you compile the source code from scratch.**

 {: .note-title }